 On Air Now

 Ariana Grande and Mac Miller were in a relationship for two years and even released a string of collaborations together.
-Now, Ariana has referenced her ex-boyfriend in the lyrics of her new album 'Positions'.
+Recently, Ariana has referenced her ex-boyfriend in the lyrics of her new album 'Positions'.
 But when did they split?
 And what was the reason?

 The couple began dating in 2016, but when did they split?
 Let’s take a look at their relationship details…